khaledelhady44/The-boy-who-lived/README.md

 $ cp .env.example .env
 ```

-- update `.env` with your credentials
+- update `.env` with your credentials.